bethany-j-allen/Total-Evidence-Tutorial/README.md

 The dataset describes 33 "operational taxonomic units", or biological entities which lie at the tips of our phylogeny.
 These include four species of _Leptopteris_, and three species of _Todea_, with the remaining tips belonging to the genus _Osmunda_.
 Most are independent species, while four are individuals which all belong to _Osmunda cinnamomea_: fossils from the Cretaceous of Canada, and the Neogene of Japan and the USA, alongside a genetic sequence for living _Osmunda cinnamomea_, each of which are represented as separate tips.

-We will now explore the nuances of our two data input files.
+We will now explore the nuances of our two data input files: these are _Osmundaceae dna.nex_ for our genetic sequences, and _Osmundaceae morph.nex_ for our morphological data.

 ### Genetic sequences

+First we will open the nexus file containing the genetic sequences in our text editor, to take a look at what the file contains.

+>Open _Osmundaceae dna.nex_ in **Sublime Text** (or your preferred text editor).

+On the first line, we see a tag denoting that our file is of the `nexus` type.
+We then begin a `block` which is called `data`.
+The data dimensions are described, stating that `ntax=33` and `nchar=8628`, denoting that we have sequences with a length of 8628 base pairs for each of 33 OTUs, or tips.
+We are then given some information about the formatting of the sequences.

 ### Morphological data